Shicheng-Liu/ardrone_rrt/README.md

 ![image](https://github.com/Shicheng-Liu/ardrone_rrt/blob/master/ardrone_rrt_star.gif)
 <br>
 Compared to RRT, you can find that the path drawn by RRT* is more smooth.
-That is because before any new vertex added in the tree, the program will search the shortest path around its neighborhood.
+That is because before any new vertex added in the tree, the program will search the shortest path around its neighborhood and rewire.
+You may find that this demo draws the path the first time the tree touches the target.
+However, since RRT* is asymptotic optimal, you can see [here](https://github.com/Shicheng-Liu/ardrone_rrt/tree/master/rrt_star_asymptotic_optimal) to get the idea.
 <br>
 Then, we have a new way called RRT-connect, which is an upgrade version of RRT.
 It has two differences: 1.
 Using greedy method, so you will see the length of each step is far longer.
 2. Using bidirectional search: both the drone and the target will track the same random vertex.